 - Total time should be an inclusion of estimated time to complete all the mid-phases like shipping, packing, etc.

-- Also, we need to take care where one of the phases exceeds the time, total time should get change accordingly.
+- Also, we need to take care that when one of the phases exceeds the time, the total time should get changed accordingly.

 - There should be some failover strategy to identify if the estimation is exceeded.